Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Your company has an Azure subscription that contains the following unused resources: 20 user accounts in Azure Active Directory (Azure AD).
-Five groups in Azure AD.
+### Your company has an Azure subscription that contains the following unused resources: 20 user accounts in Microsoft Entra ID.
+Five groups in Microsoft Entra ID.
 10 public IP addresses.
 10 network interfaces.
 You need to reduce the Azure costs for the company.
 Which unused resources should you remove?

 - [ ] The network interfaces.
 - [x] The public IP addresses.